adam4321/CS-325_Algorithms/README.md

-# Oregon State University CS-325
+# Oregon State University CS-325 Algorithms

-Algorithms projects from Oregon State University.
+Projects from fall term of 2019 OSU CS-325.
 All of the projects are implemented in c++.